pandas-dev/pandas/doc/source/categorical.rst

 DataFrame Creation
 ~~~~~~~~~~~~~~~~~~

+Similar to the previous section where a single column was converted to categorical, all columns in a
-Columns in a ``DataFrame`` can be batch converted to categorical, either at the time of construction
+``DataFrame`` can be batch converted to categorical either during or after construction.
-or after construction.
-The conversion to categorical is done on a column by column basis; labels present
-in a one column will not be carried over and used as categories in another column.

-Columns can be batch converted by specifying ``dtype="category"`` when constructing a ``DataFrame``:
+This can be done during construction by specifying ``dtype="category"`` in the ``DataFrame`` constructor:

 .. ipython:: python

     df = pd.DataFrame({'A': list('abca'), 'B': list('bccd')}, dtype="category")
     df.dtypes

-Note that the categories present in each column differ; since the conversion is done on a column by column
+Note that the categories present in each column differ; the conversion is done column by column, so
-basis, only labels present in a given column are categories:
+only labels present in a given column are categories:

 .. ipython:: python